scharris/dagen/docs/Query Specifications.md

 inclusion of their own full `tableJson` specifications, recursively.

-For parent tables we have the option of including the parent's result fields *inline* together with the top table's own fields, via an entry as follows:
+For parent tables we have the option of including the parent's result fields *inline* together with the top table's own fields, via an entry not having a reference name, as follows:
 ```
-        inlineParentTables: # "Inline" parent tables have their fields included directly with the current table's own fields.
+        parentTables: # "Inline" parent tables have their fields included directly with the current table's own fields.
           - tableJson:
               <TABLE-JSON-SPEC>
           ...